 For un-vaccinated persons, a vaccination can take place post-expositional after the contact to infected persons.

 A passive immunization with varicella zoster immunoglobulin (VZIG) should take place within a period of 96 hours after the contact to an infected person in the case of risk patients.
 These include:

 - Un-vaccinated pregnant women without varicella in the anamnesis.

-- Newborn babies without symptoms, as long as the mother falls ill within the critical period around the birth (five days before till two days after the birth).
+- Newborn babies without symptoms, as long as the mother falls ill within the critical period around the birth (five days before until two days after the birth).